learn-co-curriculum/dsc-introduction-to-numpy/README.md

 array_of_integers + 3
 ```

 It worked this time!
-So what actually happens behind the scene here, is referred to as *broadcasting*.
-The term broadcasting describes how Numpy treats objects with different shapes during arithmetic operations: So, what this means in this context is that the value "3" when performing the addition is actually being *reused* throughout the entire array.
+So what actually happens behind the scenes here, is referred to as *broadcasting*.
+The term broadcasting describes how NumPy treats objects with different shapes during arithmetic operations: So, what this means in this context is that the value "3" when performing the addition is actually being *reused* throughout the entire array.
 This might seem trivial, but lists don't support this behavior!

 So, we see that NumPy can operate on each element just by giving an operation to a NumPy array.
 But NumPy can *also* use two arrays to operate on one another.
 This is useful in cases where you have two sets of data that are indirectly related, but commonly used to create statistics like population and area of a given city or state, which would give us population density (i.e. nyc_population_density = nyc_population / nyc_square_miles )

 What if we had a friend who is trying to figure out the square footage of their apartment.
-They've measured our the lengths of each room and put those into a list for us, and then made another list for the widths of each room.
+They've measured out the lengths of each room and put those into a list for us, and then made another list for the widths of each room.
 Instead of trying to figure out this bizarre way our friend grouped their data, let's use NumPy to create a list with the area in square feet for each room.

 ```python